Walter French (baseball)

 Walter Edward French (July 12, 1899 – May 13, 1984) was an American professional baseball player.
-He played in Major League Baseball as an outfielder for the Philadelphia Athletics from 1923 to 1929.
+He played in Major League Baseball (MLB) as an outfielder for the Philadelphia Athletics from 1923 to 1929.
 He won the 1929 World Series with the Athletics.

-Aside from baseball, he also played football for the Rochester Jeffersons and the Pottsville Maroons of the National Football League.
+Aside from baseball, he also played football for the Rochester Jeffersons and the Pottsville Maroons of the National Football League (NFL).
 French was instrumental in helping the Maroons win the 1925 NFL Championship, before it was stripped from the team due to a rules violation.

 High school and college career

 Born and raised in Moorestown, New Jersey, French attended Moorestown High School, the local public high school, before transferring to The Pennington School for his senior year.

 From 1920 to 1921, French attended the United States Military Academy and lettered in baseball and basketball.
 He also won All-American football honors during his time at the academy.
 However, he did not graduate from West Point and left the academy in the fall of 1922.